Pomax/arduino-midi-recorder/README.md

 }
 ```

-Which means we can move on to actually writing MIDI data to a `.mid` file!
+That leaves the last step: writing our data to file, for which we'll need to first look at setting up a file and getting it ready for accepting MIDI events.
+On to the file management!

 ### File management